CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ## [THE SCOPE OF CONTRACTUAL OBLIGATIONS](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#the-scope-of-contractual-obligations-1)

+>Part of the problem in this Chapter 9 is the ability to assess the _**relevance of the components and functions of the Scope of Contractual Obligations in an AAS context under AALE process.**_ Define the encoding of these particular set of "Scope of Contractual Obligation Functions" that we (arbitrarily) regrouped in 4 sections:
+>- **Arbitrarily Defined Section 9-A- Meaning and Interpretation of Language: articles § 201, § 202, § 203, § 204, § 205, § 206, § 207, § 208**
+>- **Arbitrarily Defined Section 9-B- Structure and Components of Agreements: articles § 209, § 210, § 211, § 212, § 213, § 214, § 215, § 216, § 217, § 218, § 219.**
+>- **Arbitrarily Defined Section 9-C- Usage in Relation with Interpretation ; Course of Dealing: articles § 220, § 221, § 222, § 223.**
+>- **Arbitrarily Defined Section 9-D- Conditions: § 224, § 225, § 226, § 227, § 228, § 229.**

+### Arbitrarily Defined Section 9-A- Meaning and Interpretation of Language:
+### articles § 201, § 202, § 203, § 204, § 205, § 206, § 207, § 208

 ### [§ 201.
 Whose Meaning Prevails](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-201-whose-meaning-prevails-1)

+>Define the _**concept of Meaning and sub-process of Knowing in AAS-humans interaction, in an AAS context under AALE process.

 ### [§ 202.
 Rules in Aid of Interpretation](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-202-rules-in-aid-of-interpretation-1)

+>This links to several elements of _**subjectivity of human language interpretation sub-process, whose relevance needs to be reviewed as part oh human-AAS interactions, in an AAS context under AALE process: circumstances, relative weight, whole, intention, manifestation, precedent created, reasonableness, course of performance, course of dealing, usage of trade.**_

 ### [§ 203.
 Standards of Preference in Interpretation](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-203-standards-of-preference-in-interpretation-1)

+>remark analogous to above in case of: _**<reasonable & lawful & effective meaning>, preference, vs the opposite ; hierarchy of decreasing weight between express terms, course of performance, course of dealing, usage of trade ; specific & exact terms vs general language ; separately negotiated or added terms vs standardized terms or other terms not separately negotiated.**_ Note: this at least looks like it's _**already designed for encoding.**_

 ### [§ 204.
 Supplying an Omitted Essential Term](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-204-supplying-an-omitted-essential-term-1)

+>remark analogous to above in case of: _**omitted essential term ; suggests mechanisms to supply it computationally.**_

 ### [§ 205.
 Duty of Good Faith and Fair Dealing](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-205-duty-of-good-faith-and-fair-dealing-1)

+>remark analogous to above in case of: _**Duty of Good Faith and Fair Dealing.**_

 ### [§ 206.
 Interpretation Against the Draftsman](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-206-interpretation-against-the-draftsman-1)

+>remark analogous to above in case of: _**Interpretation Against the Draftsman ; implications for wording supplied by AAS.**_

 ### [§ 208.
 Unconscionable Contract or Term](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-208-unconscionable-contract-or-term-1)

+>remark analogous to above in case of: _**Unconscionable Contract or Term, modalities of application and contract enforcement.**_

+### Arbitrarily Defined Section 9-B- Structure and Components of Agreements:
+### articles § 209, § 210, § 211, § 212, § 213, § 214, § 215, § 216, § 217, § 218, § 219.

+>Need to review _**relevance of structure and components of agreements and sub-process to form these agreements.
+Article § 214 looks relatively sensitive for admission in evidence to establish certain facts in human-AAS interaction, in AAS context under AALE process.**_

 ### [§ 209.
 Integrated Agreements](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-209-integrated-agreements-1)